Bedlam Bedlam

 Jennifer Higgie presents a year in the life of Richard Dadd, infamous inmate of one of England’s most notorious sanitariums, London’s Bethlem Hospital, better known as Bedlam.

-Incarcerated, Dadd thoughts return to a grand tour of Europe and the Middle East taken with his patron, Sir Thomas Phillips.
-The two men travelled through German forests, Alexandrian brothels and across the desert to the Nile.
-By the time they found themselves beneath the unforgiving sun of Syria and Palestine, Dadd’s fraught mind was taxed to the limit with extraordinary images.
-He became stranger and more violent, changes his companion attributed to sunstroke.
-But somewhere on that journey, Dadd had become a devotee of the god Osiris.
-Shortly after his return to England in 1843, the god directed him to take a life, and Dadd was on the road to Bedlam.
+A young man of great promise, Dadd embarks on a grand tour of Europe and the Middle East with his patron, Sir Thomas Phillips.
+The two men travel through German forests, Alexandrian brothels and across the desert to the Nile.
+By the time they find themselves beneath the unforgiving sun of Syria and Palestine, Dadd’s fraught mind has been taxed to the limit with extraordinary images.
+He becomes stranger and more violent, changes his companion attributes to sunstroke.
+But in Dadd’s imagination he has become a devotee of the god Osiris.
+Shortly after his return to England in 1843, the god directs him to take a life, and Dadd is set on the road to Bedlam.

 At once jarringly acute and alarmingly askew, Dadd’s voice is rendered with both empathy and acuity by Higgie.
 This is a poetic and considered portrait of an artist, as well as an intriguing mystery about how, and why, a mind can go so swiftly and dangerously awry.